simplex-chat/simplexmq/protocol/xrcp.md

 Initial announcement is shared out-of-band (URI with xrcp scheme), and it is not encrypted.

 This announcement contains only DH keys, as KEM key is too large to include in QR code, which are used to agree encryption key for host HELLO block.
-The host HELLO block will contain DH key in plaintext part and KEM encapsulation (public) key in encrypted part, that will be used to determine the shared secret (using SHA256 over concatenated DH shared secret and KEM encapsulated secret) both for controller HELLO response (that contains KEM cyphertext in plaintext part) and subsequent session commands and responses.
+The host HELLO block will contain DH key in plaintext part and KEM encapsulation (public) key in encrypted part, that will be used to determine the shared secret (using SHA256 over concatenated DH shared secret and KEM encapsulated secret) both for controller HELLO response (that contains KEM ciphertext in plaintext part) and subsequent session commands and responses.

 During the next session the announcement is sent via encrypted multicast block.
-The shared key for this announcement and for host HELLO block is determined using the KEM shared secred from the previous session and DH shared secret computed using the host DH key from the previous session and the new controller DH key from the announcement.
+The shared key for this announcement and for host HELLO block is determined using the KEM shared secret from the previous session and DH shared secret computed using the host DH key from the previous session and the new controller DH key from the announcement.

-For the session, the shared secred is computed again using the KEM shared secret encapsulated by the controller using the new KEM key from the host HELLO block and DH shared secret computed using the host DH key from HELLO block and the new controller DH key from the announcement.
+For the session, the shared secret is computed again using the KEM shared secret encapsulated by the controller using the new KEM key from the host HELLO block and DH shared secret computed using the host DH key from HELLO block and the new controller DH key from the announcement.

-In pseudocode:
+In pseudo-code:

 ```
 // session 1